 If you’re on a PC there’s a free audio recording program called Audacity that you can download from https://sourceforge.net/projects/audacity/.
 Download the program, open it, then press the red Record button to start recording.
 Press the yellow Stop button to stop recording.
 Go to File -> Export and select the option to export the recording as a WAV file.

 To share a file using Dropbox go to dropbox.com and click Upload.
 Select the audio file and click Open.
 Once the file is uploaded to your Dropbox account, double-click on it, then select Share.
-Type in my email address — “email@example.com” — and click Share.
+Type in my email address — “firstname.lastname@example.org” — and click Share.
+Make sure to share the file itself, not the folder it’s in.

 To share a file using Google Drive go to google.com and click on the Tic-Tac-Toe board in the upper right hand corner of the screen.
 Click on the multicolor triangle that says Drive.
 Click New, then File Upload.
 Select the audio file and click Open to upload it.
 Click Recent.
 Find the file and double-click on it.
 Click the three vertical dots in the upper right hand corner of the screen, and select Share.
 Type in my email address — “email@example.com” — and click Send.